Skip to main content

 The risk assessment starts with comprehensive due diligence at the start of the relationship with a borrower, which then follows a quarterly cadence, meaning that each quarter we follow up on the risk and monitor any changes.

-The initial risk assessment captures observations made during due diligence, potential risks connected to those observations, mitigations to prevent such risks from materialising, and lastly, this turns into what we call the residual risk towards our investors.
+The initial risk assessment captures observations made during due diligence, potential risks connected to those observations, mitigations to prevent such risks from materialising, and lastly, what we call the residual risk towards our investors.

 • Operational risk (20%)